The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-\begin{itemize} \item {\it Angular velocity.} Spinning black holes are characterized by a chemical potential -- the angular velocity $\Omega_J$ -- conjugated to the angular momentum.
-The angular velocity can be defined in geometrical terms as the coefficient of the black hole horizon generator proportional to the axial Killing vector \bea \xi = \p_t + \Omega_J \p_\phi\, . \eea The net effect of the angular velocity is a frame-dragging effect around the black hole.
+\begin{itemize} \item \textit{Angular velocity.} Spinning black holes are characterized by a chemical potential -- the angular velocity $\Omega_J$ -- conjugate to the angular momentum.
+The angular velocity can be defined in geometrical terms as the coefficient of the black-hole--horizon generator proportional to the axial Killing vector \be \xi = \p_t + \Omega_J \p_\phi\, . \ee The net effect of the angular velocity is a frame-dragging effect around the black hole.
 This gravitational kinematics might be the clue of an underlying microscopic dynamics.
-Part of the intuition behind the extremal spinning black hole/CFT correspondence is that the degrees of freedom responsible for the black hole entropy are rotating at the speed of light at the horizon.
+Part of the intuition behind the Kerr/CFT correspondence is that the degrees of freedom responsible for the black hole entropy are rotating at the speed of light at the horizon.

-\item {\it Electrostatic potential.} Electrically charged black holes are characterized by a chemical potential -- the electrostatic potential $\Phi_e$ -- conjugated to the electric charge.
-It is defined on the horizon $r=r_+$ as \bea \Phi^I_e = -\xi^\mu A^I_\mu|_{r=r_+}, \eea where $\xi$ is the horizon generator defined in \eqref{defxi}.
+\item \textit{Electrostatic potential.} Electrically-charged black holes are characterized by a chemical potential -- the electrostatic potential $\Phi_e$ -- conjugated to the electric charge.
+It is defined on the horizon $r=r_+$ as \be \Phi^I_e = -\xi^\mu A^I_\mu|_{r=r_+}, \ee where $\xi$ is the horizon generator defined in \eqref{defxi}.
 Similarly, one can associate a magnetic potential $\Phi^I_m$ to the magnetic monopole charge.
-The form of the magnetic potential can be obtained by electromagnetic duality, or reads as the explicit formula derived in \cite{Copsey:2005se} (see also \cite{Compere:2009zh} for a covariant expression).
-Part of the intuition behind the extremal charged black hole/CFT correspondence is that this kinematics is the sign of microscopic degrees of freedom ``moving along the gauge direction''.
-We will precise that statement in Section \ref{sec:BC}.
+The form of the magnetic potential can be obtained by electromagnetic duality, or reads as the explicit formula derived in~\cite{Copsey:2005se} (see also~\cite{Compere:2009zh} for a covariant expression).
+Part of the intuition behind the Reissner--Nordstr\"om/CFT correspondence is that this kinematics is the sign of microscopic degrees of freedom ``moving along the gauge direction''.
+We will make that statement more precise in Section~\ref{sec:BC}.